Thomzoy/polars-nightly-build/README.md

-# Nightly build of Polars's main branch
+# Nightly build of Polars' main branch
 ## Usage
 To install using pip: